 Data shows an increase in unemployment, underemployment, and underutilisation of the Australian workforce in April 2020 due to the effects of COVID-19.
-Women experienced a greater reduction in hours worked than men, and women’s labour force participation rate decreased 2.9 percentage points while men’s labour force participation rate decreased by 1.9 percentage points.[xxii]
+Women experienced a greater reduction in hours worked than men, and women’s labour force participation rate decreased 2.9 percentage points while men’s labour force participation rate decreased by 1.9 percentage points.[xxxviii]

 A report by the Rapid Research Information Forum highlights the impact of COVID-19 on the STEM sector.
-Women may be more vulnerable to job loss due to their overrepresentation in less secure positions of employment in STEM.[xxiii]
+Women may be more vulnerable to job loss due to their overrepresentation in less secure positions of employment in STEM.[xxxix]

 Health crises can exacerbate existing gender inequalities.
 As the global health pandemic caused by COVID-19 is ongoing, the impacts and effects are still being assessed and understood.
 However, preliminary research and emerging data show that women are likely to be affected in particular ways by this global pandemic.